Epilators have been available for years.

-During wet epilation, you use warm water that calms your skin and opens up the pores which make hair easier to leave the skin.
+During wet epilation, you use warm water that calms your skin and opens up the pores which makes hair easier to leave the skin.

-When warm water is pouring on our skin there is less likely to send pain signals to our brain.
-Because our nerves are already sending a warm water sensation to our brain.
+When warm water is poured on our skin there is less likely to send pain signals to our brains.
+Because our nerves are already sending a warm water sensation to our brains.
 It doesn’t mean you won’t feel any pain at all, but the pain will be minimal.

 For wet epilation, it is dangerous to use corded epilators because you can’t use power in the water.